Wildfire District Inspections

 How we conduct inspections

 Inspections are conducted on an annual basis.
-Each home is checked in the Front, Rear, and each Side of the structure.
-Vacant lots are inspected for ground and ladder fuels.
+Each structure is checked on all sides.
+Vacant lots are also inspected for ground and ladder fuels.
 Every parcel is scheduled for an “Annual Inspection”.
-Second inspections are done after 30 days of the annual.
-Third inspections, if necessary, are done after 14 days from the second inspection.
-Complaints received will generate an additional inspection for compliance.
+Second inspections are done after 45 days of the annual.
+A third inspection, if necessary, is done after 14 days from the second inspection.
+Complaints received may generate an additional inspection for compliance.

 FAQ's